babelomics/impuSARS/README.md

 ### Conda mode

-Similarly to docker, users prefering conda installation can run impuSARS as:
+Similarly to docker, users prefering conda installation can run imputation from the conda environment as:

 ```
 conda activate impusars